artsy/force/docs/unleash_a-b_testing.md

 ## Creating a test

 1. Log into [Unleash](https://unleash.artsy.net)
-2. Select create feature toggle
+2. Select "Create feature toggle"

 - Add a name, description and select "Experiment" as the toggle type.

-3. Go to the Strategies tab and pick your strategy (usually this will be Gradual Rollout for experiments).
+3. Go to the "Strategies" tab and pick your rollout strategy (usually this will be Gradual Rollout for experiments).

 - Set `stickiness` to `sessionId`